Idiopathic hypersomnia: Ritanserin

 Ritanserin is a serotonin antagonist that has "been shown to improve daytime alertness and subjective sleep quality in patients on their usual narcolepsy medications."
 It is intended as an adjunct (supplement to another main therapeutic agent), and although it is not available in the US, it is available in Europe.

 Antidepressants

-Antidepressants seems to have some therapeutic effects as they enhance synaptic levels of noradrenaline and serotonin.
-Further, different medicines are known to augment the activity of one another like as seen in the case of Fluoxetine which augmented the activity of methylphenidate when taken together.
+Antidepressants seems to have some therapeutic effects as they enhance synaptic levels of norepinephrine and serotonin.
+Further, different medicines are known to augment the activity of one another like as seen in the case of fluoxetine which augmented the activity of methylphenidate when taken together.

 Bupropion, a norepinephrine-dopamine reuptake inhibitor (NDRI), which works by inhibiting the reabsorption of two important brain chemicals – norepinephrine and dopamine, is known to have wake-promoting effects.

 Fluoxetine, an antidepressant of the selective serotonin reuptake inhibitor (SSRI) class is also known to have mild stimulating effects.
 It is also known to augment the activity of methylphenidate.